spencewenski/spencewenski/README.md

 # Spencer Ferris

-I am a game designer and software engineer.
+I am a software engineer and game designer.
 I deliver new user-facing features at Amazon as part of the Alexa on FireTV team using Spring services development and Android app development.
-I strive to improve the user experience and code/operational quality of all projects I work on.
+I strive to improve the user experience and operational quality of all projects I work on.
 In my free time I mostly play with Godot, Rust, Raspberry Pi, C/C++, and my dog. :)

 ## Links and Contact Info
 - GitHub: [github.com/spencewenski](https://github.com/spencewenski)